rabindranath-mishra/GameBoyZero/README.md

 sudo reboot
 ```

+Note: Unfortunately the command 'sudo ./LCD35-show' alters the '/boot/config.txt' in a way that is not desirable.
+Though the display might work but other configurations will be lost.
+Hence better to take a copy of the '/boot/config.txt' before and restore it after.
+The blow configuration is the only this we need.

 * Configure PI (Debian Buster) to use SPI instaed of HDMI as display with strps below.

     Edit '/boot/config.txt' (sudo nano /boot/config.txt)